 :jmeter -n -ttest.jmx -l test.jtl

-For testing the web applications, JMeter use Web protocols such as https as well as http.
+For testing web applications, JMeter uses Web protocols such as HTTPS as well as HTTP.
 When it comes to testing the service applications, both Rest and SOAP are supported by JMeter.
-In addition to this, it supports fttp and JDBC for analyzing the applications of database.
-Another common protocol that JMeter handle is Lightweight Directory Access Protocol (LDAP).
+In addition to this, it supports HTTP and JDBC for analyzing the applications of the database.
+Another common protocol that JMeter handles is the Lightweight Directory Access Protocol (LDAP).
 Also, the protocols for testing the mail servers such as IMAP and SMTP are compatible with JMeter.

 Both these controllers have their own tasks for which they are responsible.
-Controller sampler ensures all the requests are met to the server.
-On the other hand Logical controller is responsible for changing the manner of processing the requests that are originated from the elements.
+The controller sampler ensures all the requests are met to the server.
+On the other hand, the Logical controller is responsible for changing the manner of processing the requests that are originated from the elements.

-All the variables as well as defaults that are used in the samplers are created through Configuration elements.
+All the variables, as well as defaults that are used in the samplers, are created through Configuration elements.
 In case the need to change the request raised by the sampler is felt, configuration elements can perform this task.
 With the help of this, Java testing can be made simple by setting the default values.
 Configuration elements are very helpful when it comes to setting more than one user logins for the web pages.
-Also, default values can be set which it which are used by http controller.
+Also, default values can be set which it which are used by the HTTP controller.